Skip to content

 The number of children that will contribute semantic information.

-spacing #
+spacing class-attribute instance-attribute #

 spacing: Number = 0